Kitware/CMake/Help/command/ctest_coverage.rst

   :variable:`CTEST_BINARY_DIRECTORY` variable is used.

 ``APPEND``
-  Mark results for append to those previously submitted to a dashboard server since the last :command:`ctest_start` call.
+  Mark ``Coverage.xml`` for append to results previously submitted to a dashboard server since the last :command:`ctest_start` call.
   Append semantics are defined by the dashboard server in use.
+  This does *not* cause results to be appended to a ``.xml`` file produced by a previous call to this command.

 ``LABELS``
   Filter the coverage report to include only source files labeled